giantswarm/fmt/javascript/general_style_guide.md

 ##### `filterBySelectedOrganization`

 We use this to filter the clusters before we fetch details for them.
-If set to true Happa will fetch details and node pools for clusters owned by the selected organization.
+If set to true Happa will fetch details and node pools for clusters owned by the selected organization _only_.

 ##### `withLoadingFlags`

-In cases such as batched functions called for __refreshing data which is already in store__ - ie, `batchedRefreshClusters()` or `batchedRefreshClusterDetailView()` - we don't want to wait for any flag to be set to `false`, so we are passing this parameter set to `false` to tell the _thunk_ to skip the dispatching of the loading flag, and so no spinner or placeholder will be rendered.
+In cases such as batched functions called for __refreshing data which is already in store__ and in the view - ie, `batchedRefreshClusters()` or `batchedRefreshClusterDetailView()` - we don't want to wait for any flag to be set to `false`, so we are passing this parameter set to `false` to tell the _thunk_ to skip the dispatching of the loading flag, and so no spinner or placeholder will be rendered.

 ##### `initializeNodePools`

 This option will reset `cluster.nodePools` to an empty array in the store.
-This is the array that contain node pools ids for a given cluster.
+This is the array that contain node pools IDs for a given cluster.
 We just do this the first time we fetch details for a cluster.

 ## Testing